Patrick Owomoyela: Kerala Blasters fans are loud and engaging | Goal.com

 "Hakimi is a very exciting player, he is in very good form and shape.
 Obviously he is too young and he still has to learn a lot too, but since he is the best among that position, I think he needs to learn a little more.
 His position is not just attacking, he has to be a defensive-minded player.
 But I think he is a fantastic player," he opined.

-Although the Der Klassiker ended in a heavy defeat to Dortmund, there is hope that the Yellows can turn their season around and compete for the title.
+Although the Der Klassiker ended in a heavy defeat to Dortmund, there is hope that the Black and Yellows can turn their season around and compete for the title.

 "I think we had a great chance to win the Bundesliga last season, this season seems to be a little harder, not just for Borussia Dortmund but for other favourite teams in the league.
 Even Bayern Munich is struggling.